 A vehicle may be impounded without notice to the owner, at the owner’s risk and expense, when, in the judgment of the parking administrator, the vehicle obstructs or impedes the flow of traffic or poses an immediate threat to public safety such as parking in fire/emergency lanes or driveways.

-Questions related to parking should be referred to the parking supervisor or by calling 509.682.6500.
+Questions related to parking should be referred to the cashier’s office at 509.682.6500.
 Any decision may be appealed in writing to the WVC Vice President of Administrative Services, whose decision is final.